 According to the study by Google, psychological security seems to be the most important basis for effective teamwork.
 There are many ways to create a secure atmosphere to improve teamwork.
-Above all, this includes responding to all team members and producing Feedback channels, If you want more input: The scientist Amy Edmondson from Harvard Business School, who coined the term psychological security, explains in her TED Talk again with further examples of how psychological security can be promoted.
+Above all, this includes responding to all team members and producing Feedback channels.
+If you want more input, Harvard Business School scholar Amy Edmondson, who coined the term psychological safety, explains in her TED Talk again with further examples of how psychological security can be promoted.

 Goller, I. & Laufer, T. (2018).
 Psychological security in companies: How high-performance teams really work, Wiesbaden: Springer.